LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 LambdaHack is a small dungeon crawler illustrating the roguelike game engine of the same name.
-Playing the game involves exploring spooky dungeons, alone or in a party of fearless adventurers, setting up ambushes for unwary creatures, hiding in shadows, bumping into unspeakable horrors, hidden passages and gorgeous magical treasure and making creative use of it all.
+Playing the game involves exploring spooky dungeons, alone or in a party of fearless explorers, setting up ambushes for unwary creatures, hiding in shadows, bumping into unspeakable horrors, hidden passages and gorgeous magical treasure and making creative use of it all.
 The madness-inspiring abominations that multiply in the depths